npruehs/ue4-rts/README.md

 #### Enabling Selection

-1. Bind the action Select (e.g. to left mouse button).
 1. Bind the action AddSelection (e.g. to Left Shift).
 1. Bind the action ToggleSelection (e.g. to Left Ctrl).
-1. Add SelectableComponents to everything selectable.
-1. At every SelectableComponent, set the Selection Circle Material (e.g. to M_RTSSelectionCircle).
-1. At every SelectableComponent, set the Selected Sound as desired.
-1. Listen to the OnSelectionChanged event broadcasted by the RTSPlayerController.

 #### Showing Selection Frames